Sports doctor accused of masterminding doping network goes on trial - France 24

 The case echoes that of sports doctor Michele Ferrari, who worked with disgraced cyclist Lance Armstrong and was given a 12-month suspended jail sentence by an Italian court in 2004 for malpractice.

-If found guilty in Munich, Schmidt and his co-defendants could be jailed for one to ten years under Germany's Anti-Doping Act introduced in 2015.
+If found guilty in Munich, Schmidt and his co-defendants could be jailed for up to ten years under Germany's Anti-Doping Act introduced in 2015.

 Schmidt has already been held in custody for 16 months.